-Vegans love to talk about WHY they are vegan, but I thought it would be a fun twist to talk about the stuff that’s not why I’m vegan.
-Not to be confused with “the reasons I’m NOT a vegan,” which would be someone else’s post. ;o)
+Vegans love to talk about why they ARE vegan, but I thought it would be a fun twist to talk about the reasons that are NOT why I’m vegan.
+Not to be confused with “the reasons I’m NOT a vegan,” which would be someone else’s post.

 These are NOT the reasons why I’m a vegan…